Deecellar/bottom-zig/README.md

 # Online Demo
-Try it in WebAssembly: https://deecellar.github.io/bottom-zig/
+Try it in WebAssembly: https://deecellar.github.io/bottom-zig/ [Decoding is broken]

 # Binaries
 Pre-built binaries for Linux, macOS and Windows (x86_64) are available in CI artifacts.